Career Timeline of Jane Fonda: Major Achievements and Milestones

 By 1995, Jane Fonda had released five workout books and thirteen audio programs.

-In 2001, Jane Fonda established the Jane Fonda Center for Adolescent Reproductive Health at Emory University in Atlanta.
-The center aims to prevent adolescent pregnancy through training and program development.
+In 2001, Jane Fonda established the Jane Fonda Center for Adolescent Reproductive Health at Emory University in Atlanta to help prevent adolescent pregnancy through training and program development.

-December 2002: Visited Israel and the West Bank to protest violence against women
+December 2002: Fonda Visits Israel and West Bank

-In 2002, Jane Fonda, an honorary chairperson of V-Day, attended the first summit, which brought together founder Eve Ensler, Afghan women oppressed by the Taliban, and a Kenyan activist campaigning against female genital mutilation.
-The V-Day movement aims to stop violence against women and was inspired by The Vagina Monologues.
+In 2002, Fonda attended the first V-Day summit, a movement against violence against women, bringing together Eve Ensler, Afghan women oppressed by the Taliban, and a Kenyan activist campaigning against genital mutilation.

-On February 16, 2004, Jane Fonda, along with Sally Field, Eve Ensler, and other women, led a march through Ciudad Juárez, urging Mexico to provide sufficient resources to officials investigating the murders of hundreds of women in the border city.
+On February 16, 2004, Jane Fonda, along with Sally Field and Eve Ensler, led a march through Ciudad Juárez, urging Mexico to provide resources to investigate the murders of women in the border city.

-In the mid-2000s, specifically in 2004, Jane Fonda founded the Jane Fonda Foundation, a charitable corporation, with one million dollars of her own money.
-She serves as president, chair, director, and secretary and contributes 10 hours each week.
+In 2004, Fonda founded the Jane Fonda Foundation with one million dollars of her own money, serving as president, chair, director, and secretary, dedicating 10 hours each week to its operation.

-On April 5, 2005, Random House published Jane Fonda's autobiography, "My Life So Far".
-The book describes her life as a series of three acts and declares that her third act will be her most significant.
+On April 5, 2005, Random House published Jane Fonda's autobiography, "My Life So Far", describing her life in three acts and her commitment to Christianity.

 My Life So Far